KiloKilo/AE2Canvas/README.md

-ae2canvas
+AE2Canvas
 =========

-AE2Canvas is a HTML Canvas 2d renderer for After Effects Shape Layers.
+AE2Canvas is a HTML Canvas 2D renderer for After Effects Shape Layers.

-AE2Canvas is an alpha state and supports atm only a subset of the functionality of shape layers.
+AE2Canvas is in an alpha state and supports at the moment only a subset of the functionality of shape layers.

 The following properties/objects are supported:
 * All Transform Properties